petrgabrlik/dark_contract/README.md

 ## Approximations

 find_formula.py app is for finding and testing approximations.
 At first, it checks data and interpolates missing values.
-If there are more measurements for one x, the y values are averaged, which produces a basic filtration.
+If there are more measurements for one *x*, the y values are averaged, which produces a basic filtration.
 These input data are approximated using `y=x^4` power function and 4th order polynomial function (least squares fit) - the assumption of the data scientist :) The app works as follows: